-The amendment clarifies that the portfolio exception in PFRS 13 can be applied to financial assets, financial liabilities and other contracts.
-The amendment is effective for annual periods beginning on or after July 1 2014 and is applied prospectively.
-The amendment has no significant impact on the Group's consolidated financial position or performance.

-• PAS 40, Investment Property
+- PFRS 13, Fair Value Measurement Portfolio Exception The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39 (or PFRS 9, as applicable).
+The amendment will have no significant impact on the Group's consolidated financial position or performance. - PAS 40, Investment Property